hkbuvik/jpms/PITCHME.md

     provides ConfigurationProperties
             with Configuration;
-    provides ActionHandler
-            with UserAuthentication;

-    // Open configuration properties to be read by the configuration library with reflection. opens no.demo.core.user.authentication.configuration
+    // Open configto be read by the configuration library. opens no.demo.core.user.authentication.configuration
             to no.demo.configuration;
     // Open for reflection from Spring modules.